Andpuv/Dreki/README.md

 Dreki is a 32-bit RISC-based computer that includes:
 - A 32-bit physical address space capable of addressing up to 4 GiB.
 - An extendable 32-bit RISC instruction set, with support for future expansions up to 128 bits.
-- Support for up to four privilege levels: hardware, firmware, software, and user ground.
+- Support for up to four privilege levels: hardware, firmware, software, and userland.
 - Advanced memory architecture with two parallel RAM banks and configurable memory models.
 - Optional connections for up to two I/O processors for extended processing and data transfer capabilities.